xr3ng/xrengine/client/README.md

 XRChat is a free, open source, MIT-licensed project.
 You are welcome to do anything you want with it.
 We hope that you use it to make something beautiful.

 This is the client portion of XRChat.
-To deploy everything at once with Kubernetes or Docker Compose, check out the branches in xrchat-ops.
-Or you can start the server with NPM (check out scripts/start-db.sh to get the database runnning), run the xrchat-client client and everything should connect out of the box.
+To deploy everything at once with Kubernetes or Docker Compose, check out the branches in xrengine-ops.
+Or you can start the server with NPM (check out scripts/start-db.sh to get the database runnning), run the xrengine-client client and everything should connect out of the box.

 ## Getting Started